rstudio-education/stat545/admin/README.md

 * Specified HTTP status code 301 for redirects from old stat545 content  to the stat545 github.io placeholder (i.e. pages that were *not* moved over to the bookdown site).
 * Don't have to explicitly tell Netlify to redirect missing pages to a 404.
 Tested in a practice bookdown and if you add a 404.html file to the dir that Netlify publishes, Netlify will automatically recognize the 404.html and redirect any pages that don't exist there.

+# Deprecated STAT 545 Content

+`admin/make-deprecated-csv.R` creates a tibble with info for the deprecated STAT 545 content listed on the previous `https://stat545.com/topics.html` under "Deprecated material that I no longer use.
+But last I checked, it’s not actually *wrong*" (-JB).
+This script creates `admin/deprecated_stat545_urls.csv`, which contains the titles, locations (relative url paths), and year last updated for these pages.
+This csv is used in the Deprecated section of the Appendix to create a table using the `gt` package.